zer0glitch/ocpv-ansible-example/README.md

 # ocpv-ansible-example

 Assumptions:
-  using the rpds
+  using RHPDS
-  . odf off lso
+  .
+Using Openshift Data Foundation on top of Local Storage Operator

 .
 What is OCP-v